erineyu/Learning-Cursive/README.md

 4. The app analyzes accuracy by comparing the user’s stroke pattern to the sample letter.
 5. It provides feedback and a score based on how closely the user’s tracing matches the model.

-This environment was designed using an interactive canvas-based UI (for example, with p5.js or Figma prototype simulation).

 ## Why I Made It
 Handwriting practice apps often lack engagement for kids.
 My goal was to create a tool that combines fun interaction, freedom of choice, and visual feedback, so kids stay motivated while learning proper cursive technique.